 The Jataka tales are birth stories from some of the many past lives of the being who would eventually become the Buddha.
 In them, the Bodhisatta (what a Buddha-to-be is called) is born variously as humans, animals, and deities, usually righteous and wise, and frequently with supernatural powers; but often he’s just a completely ordinary man.
 (Here’s a list of his incarnations.)
 Typically he’s the story’s hero, but very often he’s only a minor player, sometimes nothing more than an observer who does nothing.

-Many of the stories are fun, often with clever twists and humorous events letting the Bodhisatta save the day, or overcome a problem or a foe.
+Many of the stories are fun, often with clever twists and humorous events letting the Bodhisatta save the day or overcome a problem or a foe.
 Most (but far from all) are morality tales, teaching the value of dharma principles like modesty, obedience, or perseverance to the Jataka tales’ two audiences: we the readers, and the people within the stories listening to the Buddha speak.
 Many, perhaps most, of the stories pre-date Buddhism and were made Buddhist by assigning the role of Bodhisatta to one of the characters.
-Several of the stories are universal folklore, with similar stories appearing across the globe and throughout history.
-Two notable examples are Jataka #322, which is similar to “Chicken Little” (“The sky is falling!”), and Jataka #136, which is similar to Aesop’s Fable “The Goose the Laid the Golden Eggs.”
+Several of the stories are universal folklore with similar stories appearing across the globe and throughout history.
+Three notable examples are Jataka #136, which is similar to Aesop’s Fable “The Goose the Laid the Golden Eggs;” Jataka #322, which is similar to “Chicken Little” (“The sky is falling!”); and one of the stories within Jataka #546, which is similar to the “Judgement of Solomon,” in which he orders a baby cut in half to determine its true mother.

 Most of the Jataka tales appear to have been intended for regular people, but monks are clearly the intended audience for stories about things such as renunciation and the inherent wickedness of women.
+(While women are praised and respected in some stories, overall the Jataka tales are deeply misogynistic.)
 Many of the Jataka tales are told specifically to convince wavering monks not to leave the brotherhood.

 Theravada Buddhism has 547 formal Jataka tales.
 Called the Jatakatthakatha (aka Jatakatthavannana), they’re found in the Khuddaka Nikaya (“Collection of Little Texts”) collection of the Pali Canon’s Sutta Pitaka (“Basket of Discourses”) section.
 There’s ample evidence there used to be at least five hundred fifty, but some were lost.